gnubodhi/Dans-Soil-Alchemy/README.md

 ---

-⚠️ **Research Warning**
+⚠️ **Disclaimer**
 This is a compilation of years worth of research into composting.
-Please do your own research and understand the steps before implementation for your situation.
-I cannot be made responsible for any harm due to incorrect composting.
+This guide is shared for educational purposes only.
+I do not know the specifics of your situation and cannot accept responsibility for any outcomes related to your composting practices.
+Please exercise caution, conduct your own research, and consult relevant experts where necessary.

 ---